ajl2612/usabilityApp/README.md

 ###Summary

-Our app does this.
+Our app does this...
 It also does that.

 ###Scope
 It will not do this….or that.